Hakeem Olajuwon: Player profile

 Olajuwon was highly skilled as both an offensive and defensive player.
 On defense, his rare combination of quickness and strength allowed him to guard a wide range of players effectively.
 He was noted for both his outstanding shot-blocking ability and his unique talent (for a frontcourt player) for stealing the ball.
 Olajuwon is the only player in NBA history to record more than 200 blocks and 200 steals in the same season.
 He averaged 3.09 blocks and 1.75 steals per game for his career.
 He is the only center to rank among the top ten all-time in steals.
 Olajuwon was also an outstanding rebounder, with a career average of 11.1 rebounds per game.
 He led the NBA in rebounding twice, during the 1989 and 1990 seasons.
 He was twice named the NBA Defensive Player of the Year, and was a five-time NBA All-Defensive First Team selection.
 In 2022, the NBA renamed its Defensive Player of the Year award as The Hakeem Olajuwon Trophy.

 On offense, Olajuwon was famous for his deft shooting touch around the basket and his nimble footwork in the low post.
-With the ball, Hakeem displayed a vast array of fakes and spin moves, highlighted in his signature "Dream Shake" (see below).
+With the ball, Olajuwon displayed a vast array of fakes and spin moves, highlighted in his signature "Dream Shake" (see below).
 He was a prolific scorer, averaging 21.8 points per game for his career, and an above-average offensive rebounder, averaging 3.3 offensive rebounds per game.
 Additionally, Olajuwon became a skilled dribbler with an ability to score in "face-up" situations like a perimeter player.
 He is one of only four players to have recorded a quadruple-double in the NBA, which have only been possible since the 1973–74 season, when blocked shots and steals were first kept as statistics in the NBA.
 In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Olajuwon as the 11th greatest player in NBA history.